natcap/invest/README.rst

     > .\env\bin\activate

 This makefile target is included for convenience.
 It uses ``conda`` and installs packages from ``conda-forge``.
+It also uses the `-p` flag with `conda create`, creating a `./env` folder containing the environment.

-Using a different environment name
+Using a different environment folder name
-""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""
-If you prefer a different name for your environment, you may pass the environment name as a parameter to make::
+If you prefer a different path for your environment, you may pass the environment path as a parameter to make::

     $ make ENV=myEnv env

-You could then activate the environment created at ``myEnv``.
+You could then activate the environment created at ``./myEnv``.

 Using a different environment management tool